 As a teacher, you are responsible for choosing sports that are suitable for the children’s ages and skill levels.
 You should take these precautions:

-• Instruct students on how to play the game safely.
+- instruct students on how to play safely,

 Should I adopt an attitude of zero tolerance regarding behaviour of children under my supervision?

 No, not at all.
-A schoolyard is not an army reserve.
+A playground isn’t the army!

 My teenage daughter babysits for extra cash.
-If a child under her care injures another child, can my daughter be held responsible?
+If a child under her care hurts another child, can my daughter be held responsible for the damage?

 The law has different rules for people who supervise children free of charge or for a small amount of money that cannot be considered a salary.